DreadBoy/vozzel-games/source/_posts/Texturing-and-UV-mapping.md

 You should first read the tutorial I mentioned and then come back for additional tips.

 ## Mark seams and unwrap carefully
 This is where I failed first.
 Blender tutorial shows you how to mark seam and then how to unwrap the object but I either didn't read carefully enough or didn't understand implications.
 Seams are where texture is going to split and not every edge should be marked as seam.
-I found the easiest way to mark correct seams and it is by imagining the object as if it is made out of paper and you are trying to unfold it.
+I found the easiest way to mark correct seams is by imagining the object as if it is made out of paper and you are trying to unfold it.
 Something [like this](https://www.wikihow.com/Make-a-3D-Cube).
 Once I realised this, it became very simple to unwrap semi-complex model of high temperature stone furnace.
 Seams are marked as red in picture below:

 ![](HTSF_seams.png)